Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Acknowledgement

 \section{Acknowledgement}

-The project was funded by the Swiss Federal Office of Energy (Section: Energy Research and Cleantech) under the project SI/501841 ``aliunid - Versorgung 'neu': Feldtest 1.1.2019 – 30.6.2020''.
-We would like to thank Reto Fricker, Sascha Stoller and Benjamin Huber for their support.
-We would also like to thank Charalampos Ziras for discussions and reviewing the draft.
+The project was funded by the Swiss Federal Office of Energy (Section: Energy Research and Cleantech) under the project SI/501841 ``aliunid - Versorgung 'neu': Feldtest 1.1.2019 – 30.6.2020'' and the Sustainable Demand Side Management for the Operation of Buildings (S-DSM) project under the contract number SI/502165-01.
+We would like to thank Reto Fricker, Sascha Stoller and Benjamin Huber for their support, and Fazel Khayatian for providing the digital twin of UMAR.
+We would also like to thank Charalampos Ziras, Julie Rousseau and Natasa Vulic for discussions and proofreading the draft.
+Finally, we acknowledge the members of IEA EBC Annex 82 for comments and suggestions.